Josh Hannay: North Queensland Cowboys

 In 2006, Hannay fell out of favour at the Cowboys, playing just nine games.
 In July, he was told by the club he would not be re-signed when his contract ended that season.
 Despite this, Hannay earned a recall to the Queensland side, starting at centre in their series-deciding 16–14 win over New South Wales at the Telstra Dome in Melbourne.
 On 26 July 2006, he signed a two-year deal with the Cronulla-Sutherland Sharks.

 Cronulla-Sutherland Sharks

 In Round 1 of the 2007 NRL season, Hannay made his debut for the Sharks in an 18–0 win over the Penrith Panthers.
-He would play just two more games before being dropped to New South Wales Cup by head coach Ricky Stuart.
+He would play just two more games before being dropped to NSW Cup by head coach Ricky Stuart.
 In June 2007, he was dropped from the Sharks' NSW Cup side and began playing for the Gymea Gorillas in the local Cronulla-Sutherland District competition before being granted a release by the club.